paul-rezzonico/latice/README.md

 ----

-The game ends when a player has no more tiles left in their hand.
-The winner is the player with the lowest score.
+The game ends when a player has no more tiles left in their hand or if the time runs out.
+The player with the lower tile left in their hand wins the game.

 ## Technologies used
 - Java 8 ![Java](https://img.shields.io/badge/Java-8-blue)